egpivo/data-structure-algorithm-practice/problems/palindromicSubstrings/README.md

 A substring is a contiguous sequence of characters within the string.

-ou may assume that you have an infinite number of each kind of coin.
+You may assume that you have an infinite number of each kind of coin.

 ```
 Input: s = "abc"